Terms that a Buyer of Business Telephone Systems Should

 One

-is in working order and is complete, unless otherwise specified.
-Buyer
+working order and is complete, unless otherwise specified.
+Buyer should test

 GO TO TOP OF PAGE